-Most states use a DMV point system, where points accumulate, leading to penalties, higher insurance rates, fees, and potential license suspension.
-Knowing how your state assigns driver’s license points and how insurers respond is key.
+Most states use a DMV point system, where points can keep piling up.
+This leads to penalties, higher insurance rates, extra fees & the possibility of having your license suspended.
+Knowing exactly how your state gives out those pesky driver’s license points and how your insurance company will be impacted is super important.

 How Long Do Points Stay on Your Driving Record?